openSUSE/news-o-o/_posts/2011-06-04-opensuse-weekly-news-issue-178-is-out.markdown

 Once this is implemented and tested I will look into Banshee:Alpha and see the best
-          way to start building daily/weekly snapshots using the OBS magic available and some magic tricks hidden in Dimstarâ€™s sleeve which kindly accepted my request to give me a hand on such evil task.
+          way to start building daily/weekly snapshots using the OBS magic available and some magic tricks hidden in Dimstar’s sleeve which kindly accepted my request to give me a hand on such evil task.

-In the future, on the next stable release (2.2.0), Iâ€™ll move the changes from
+In the future, on the next stable release (2.2.0), I’ll move the changes from
-          Banshee:Unstable to Banshee and hopefully change the development repository to Banshee (as if Factory has the latest stable release it makes no sense in having Bansheeâ€™s development repository in Banshee:Unstable) and synch all at once.
+          Banshee:Unstable to Banshee and hopefully change the development repository to Banshee (as if Factory has the latest stable release it makes no sense in having Banshee’s development repository in Banshee:Unstable) and synch all at once.

 Users subscribed to Banshee:Unstable repository might see some turbulence during the